 Step 4 Moisturizer: There is no such thing as skin that is too hydrated.
-You need a moisturizer to strengthen the skins barrier and I think of it as a way to seal in all the other products I just used.
+You need a moisturizer to strengthen the skin barrier, and I think of it as a way to seal in all the other products I just used.

 Shop Morning Skincare Products:

 Step 1 Cleanse: You’ll need to cleanse again to remove the day’s makeup and grime.

 Step 2 Spot Treatments: This is a great opportunity to use serums with peptides and growth factors to repair skin at night.
 If you have any dark spots or acne, treat them with specific products.
 I usually use this acne oil.

 Step 3 Eye Cream: Sometimes this area gets a little neglected.
 Use your finger to gently tap on a simple, hydrating eye cream that’ll hydrate and protect your under eyes.